The Rules of Attraction: Setting of the novel

-The story is set at Camden College, a fictional liberal arts college in northeastern New Hampshire.
+The story is set at Camden College, a fictional liberal arts college in northeastern New Hampshire that is based on Ellis' alma mater, Bennington College.
+The novel's "Dress To Get Screwed" parties are based on Bennington's infamous real-life "Dress To Get Laid" parties.
+These parties are every semester, or, later, only in the fall, since at least the 1970s.
 In many ways, Camden mirrors Ellis' alma mater, Bennington College, and Hampden College, the setting of Donna Tartt's novel The Secret History.
 Both books contain cross-references to each other's story lines and characters, as well as mention of actual campus buildings.
 Tartt mentions the suicide of a freshman girl in passing, while Ellis repeatedly mentions a group of classics majors who "dress like undertakers" and are suspected of staging pagan rituals and slaying farmers in the countryside (a reference to The Secret History).
 There is also mention of a "nice girl from Rockaway" in one of Lauren's narrations.
 This is possibly Alex from Jill Eisenstadt's novel From Rockaway, who attended Camden College in the novel.

 Film

 The Rules of Attraction was adapted into a film of the same name in 2002.
 It was directed by Roger Avary and starred James Van Der Beek as Sean, Shannyn Sossamon as Lauren, Ian Somerhalder as Paul, and Kip Pardue as Victor.